dojo/docs/dijit/Editor.rst

 .. contents::
     :depth: 2

-Dijit's Rich Text editor, dijit.Editor, is a text box on steroids.
-Designed to look and work like a word processor.
+Dijit's Rich Text editor, dijit.Editor, is a text box on steroids, designed to look and work like a word processor.
 The editor features a toolbar, HTML output, and a plugin architecture that supports new commands, new buttons and other new features.

 Features
 ========